-Course No. Subject Grade Credits ENGINEERING DESIGN (IED) ICE (Principles of Engineering) ICS (DE) 10-11 10-11 10-12 1 1 1 2871-2 Introduction to Engineering Design (IED) Grade Placement: 10-11 Recommended Prerequisite: Successful completion of English I and Algebra I Credit: 1 Designed for 10th or 11th grade students, the major focus of IE application.
-Through hands-on projects, students apply enginee work.
-Students use industry standard 3D modeling software to I proposed problems, document their work using an engineer's no to peers and members of the professional community ring standards and do help them design solu cument their tions to solve 2872-2 Engineering Science (previous name - Principles of Engineering) Grade Placement: 10-12 Prerequisite: Intro to Engineering Design.
-English I and Algebra I, Biology, Chemistry,(IPC) or Physics Recommended Prerequisite: Geometry Credit: 1 (P, S, & Advanced Course) Designed for 10th or 11th grade students, this survey course exp they'll encounter in a post-secondary engineering course of studenergy, statics, materials, and kinematics.
-They develop problet knowledge of research and design to create solutions to various communicate solutions.
-Note: Engineering Science may satisfy the fourth science created prerequisites on the Foundation High School Program. ly.
-Topics include me n-solving skills and a challenges, documen cchanisms, pply their t their work and 2850-4 Digital Electronics (DE) Grade Placement: 10-12 Prerequisite: Into to Engineering Design and Engineering Science (POE).
-Successful completion of English I, Algebra I & Geometry Credit: 1 (P, M, & Advanced Course) Digital electronics is the foundation of all modern electronic de players, laptop computers, digital cameras and high-definition t the process of combinational and sequential logic design, engin documentation.
-This course is designed for 10th or 11th grade s Course will only grant 1 credit elevisions.
-Students a eering standards and t ire introduced to Creun, 1 (1, M, & Auvanteu Course) Note: Digital Electronics may satisfy the fourth math credit a prerequisites on the Foundation High School Program. fter successful comp letion of
+Course No. Subject Grade Credits ENGINEERING DESIGN (IED) ICE (Principles of Engineering) CS (DE) 10-11 10-11 10-12 1 1 1 2871-2 Introduction to Engineering Design (IED) Grade Placement: 10-11 Recommended Prerequisite: Successful completion of English I and Algebra I Credit: 1 Designed for 10th or 11th grade students, the major focus of I application.
+Through hands-on projects, students apply engine work.
+Students use industry standard 3D modeling software to proposed problems, document their work using an engineer's to peers and members of the professional community eering standards and do b help them design solu cument their tions to solve 2872-2 Engineering Science ( previous name - Principles of Engineering) Grade Placement: 10-12 Prerequisite: Intro to Engineering Design.
+English I and Algebra I, Biology, Chemistry,(IPC) or Physics Recommended Prerequisite: Geometry Credit: 1 (P, S, & Advanced Course) Designed for 10th or 11th grade students, this survey course e they'll encounter in a post-secondary engineering course of st energy, statics, materials, and kinematics.
+They develop probl knowledge of research and design to create solutions to variou communicate solutions.
+Note: Engineering Science may satisfy the fourth science cre prerequisites on the Foundation High School Program. udy.
+Topics include me em-solving skills and a is challenges, documen chanisms, pply their t their work and 2850-4 Digital Electronics (DE) Grade Placement: 10-12 Prerequisite: Into to Engineering Design and Engineering Science (POE).
+Successful completion of English I, Algebra I & Geometry Credit: 1 (P, M, & Advanced Course) Digital electronics is the foundation of all modern electronic of players, laptop computers, digital cameras and high-definition the process of combinational and sequential logic design, engi documentation.
+This course is designed for 10th or 11th grade Course will only grant 1 credit .Note: Digital Electronics may satisfy the fourth math credit prerequisites on the Foundation High School Program. televisions.
+Students a ineering standards and students. re introduced to technical